nhayward/revpit/user/pages/08.faq/default.md

 **A:** Editor wish lists will be available soon with their bios on the [Editors page](http://reviseresub.com/editors), so do your research before the submission window opens.
 If you’re looking for clarification on what a specific editor is looking for, stop by during their #AskEditor [sessions](http://reviseresub.com/annual-contest/schedule) on Twitter or @ them using the #RevPit tag.

+We also have an accessible spreadsheet that breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
+You can access the [Editor MSWL spreadsheet](https://reviseresub.com/annual-contest/editor-mswl-spreadsheet) here.

 </div>

 ##### Q: Why can authors only pick two top choices for editors?